lndecastro/Teaching_and_Learning_with_AI/TaLwAI/Module1_TLFramework.md

 4. Use AI to keep up with research and innovations
 5. Build a reflective practice notebook inside your AI Workspace

+### Modules Overview

+The picture below was generated using NotebookLM.
+It contains a summary of the main modules of our framework and the respective tools and deliverables of each step.

 ![Modules Overview](./Data/MMModulesContents.png)

 ## 1.2 Foundational Knowledge for Teaching with AI